Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A conjugacy theorem and the generalized spectrum of the Koopman operator

-However, the examination of the growth of an eigenfunction $\Psi$ solution of (\ref{Schroder_eq2}) is a difficult task in general (see {\it e.g.} \cite{TOPOBour_Shapiro} or \cite{TOPOBanas} for particular cases more related to situations like the ``basic" Schr\"oder equation (\ref{Schroder_eq})), which renders the generalized eigenvalue problem for $U_f$ and thus the functional problem $\mathbf{P}_{\alpha}$ introduced here non-trivial to solve in general.
+and there exists a couple $(\mathfrak{m},\mathcal{N})$ satisfying \eqref{schroder_functional_Walorski}, we obtain that $\Phi(\cdot):=\|\Psi(\cdot)\|$ with $\Psi$ a solution of (\ref{Schroder_eq2}), is a solution of $U_f(\Phi) \geq \alpha \lambda_r(f) \cdot \Phi$.
+Thus in order to have a solution of the generalized eigenvalue problem for $U_f$, we only need to know about the asymptotic behavior of $\Phi$.
+However, the examination of the growth of an eigenfunction $\Psi$ solution of (\ref{Schroder_eq2}) is a difficult task in general, \footnote{ {\it e.g.} \cite{TOPOBour_Shapiro, TOPOShapiro_al} or \cite{TOPOBanas} for particular cases related to the standard Schr\"oder equation (\ref{Schroder_eq}).} which renders the generalized eigenvalue problem for $U_f$ and thus the functional problem $\mathbf{P}_{\alpha}$ introduced here non-trivial to solve in general.

 To conclude, we emphasize that the Schr$\mbox{\"{o}}$der equation is related to Abel's functional equation \cite{TOPOAbel}, which is a well known functional equation often presented into the form $\varphi(f(x))=\varphi(x)+1$, where $\varphi :X \rightarrow \mathbb{C}$ is an unknown function and $f:X \rightarrow X$ is a given continuous mapping of a topological space $X$ \cite{TOPOKuczma0}.\footnote{The link between the both is trivial when $X\equiv\mathbb{C}$ where every solution $\varphi$ of the Abel equation leads to a solution $\Psi:x\mapsto\exp(\log(\lambda) \varphi(x))$ for every $\lambda >0$ of the Schr$\mbox{\"{o}}$der equation.
-In such a case the spectrum of $U_f$ contains $(0,+ \infty)$.} With respect to our purpose, if the Abel equation possesses a continuous solution, then it provides a continuous solution to (\ref{schroder_functional_Walorski}) that attributes to Abel equation a central role in our approach.
-In fact, the relationships between both equations with respect to our functional problem are deeper as illustrates the following subsection.
+In such a case the spectrum of $U_f$ contains $(0,+ \infty)$.} {\jr If the Abel equation possesses a continuous solution, then it provides a continuous solution to (\ref{schroder_functional_Walorski}).
+Thus Abel's equation has a central role in our approach.
+As the next subsection indicates, there are deep connections between both equations and our functional problem.}